 AU: corrected.

 – Flavonoids and terpenoid which the lycopen belong to has common precursor (Kang, McRoberts et al. 2014).
-They can compete each other.
-However, we achieve increase of flavonoids without decrease of lycopen content
+They can compete with each other.
+However, we achieved increase of flavonoids without decrease of lycopen content

 Line 70: ‘bundler’ should be ‘bundle.’